 But in Tenet, we see a regular and an inverted person in actual combat as though they’re landing blows on one another.
 This can’t be!
 What we should see is the forward Protagonist feeling beat up at the start of the fight (and well before), only to have any injuries alleviated by the blows happening in reverse.
 When we later see the fight a second time, from the view of the inverted Protagonist, he should likewise feel progressively better throughout the fight as the hits come backwards.

-Nolan has thought about this much more than I have, and he knows that I’m right.
-This is why he goes out of his way to accurately show the inverted Protagonist with a knife wound on his arm before engaging in the fight with his previous self.
+Nolan has thought about this much more than I have, and he knows I’m right, which is why he goes out of his way to accurately show the inverted Protagonist with a knife wound on his arm before engaging in the fight with his previous self.
 The inverted Protagonist then receives the wound in reverse during the fight, and it goes away.
-A similarly correct depiction occurs much later, when a dead inverted soldier (soon revealed to be Neil) reanimates upon receiving his fatal wound.
+A similarly correct depiction occurs later, when a dead inverted soldier (soon revealed to be Neil) reanimates upon receiving his fatal wound.

 But because filming the fight this way wouldn’t be as dramatic, Nolan won’t take the idea to its logical conclusions, still presenting us with something barely different from a Jason Bourne set piece, with both of the combatants, for example, grunting after being hit, whereas the sting should occur before the impact, because from the opponent’s perspective, that’s after the impact, and he’s the one who landed the punch.
-Other scenes in the movie confirm that the wound’s direction is determined by the orientation of what caused it; for example, Kat is wounded by an inverted bullet and needs to be inverted herself so that the wound can heal in the right direction.
+Other scenes in the movie confirm that the wound’s direction is determined by the orientation of what caused it; for example, Kat is wounded by an inverted bullet and has to be inverted herself for the wound to heal in the right direction.

-Having sufficiently picked apart this fight sequence, I’ll spare you similar analyses of even more egregious sequences, such as an inverted Sator somehow conducting a properly ordered conversation with a non-inverted Protagonist and shooting a non-inverted Kat when he doesn’t get the answers he wants (this means, from his viewpoint, Sator shot her before the interrogation even began!).
-Let’s also mention for, ahem, posterity’s sake, the poorly executed car chase sequence in which inverted characters are somehow driving non-inverted cars, even though they can’t so much as breathe non-inverted air.
+Having sufficiently picked apart this fight sequence, I’ll spare you similar analyses of even more egregious sequences, such as an inverted Sator somehow conducting a properly ordered conversation with a non-inverted Protagonist and shooting a non-inverted Kat when he doesn’t get the answers he wants.
+(This means that Sator shot her before the interrogation even began!)
+But let’s also mention for, ahem, posterity’s sake, the chase sequence in which inverted characters are somehow driving non-inverted cars, even though they can’t so much as breathe non-inverted air.

 Go ahead, accuse me of overthinking.
 Relax, you say.
 It’s only supposed to be entertainment!

-The problem is that for the reasons I’ve just detailed, it’s not entertaining.
-We can’t be entertained when we can’t understand what’s happening on the screen.
-The only entertainment available to us watching situations like these, really, is the amusing realization that we’re incredibly lost.
-And it’s not our fault.
-We’re lost because what we’re watching is totally ridiculous.
+The problem is that for the reasons I’ve just detailed, Tenet isn’t entertaining.
+We can’t be entertained when we can’t understand what’s happening.
+The only entertainment available, really, is the amusing realization that we’re incredibly lost.
+And it’s not our fault: we’re lost because what we’re watching is totally ridiculous.

 Let’s get back to why the future inventor decided not to use the algorithm.
 It involves something called the “Grandfather Paradox,” which Neil explains for us.
-Essentially, this is the notorious puzzle of what would happen if you traveled back in time to kill your grandfather as a young man.
-After all, if your grandfather dies, you’ll never exist to carry out the murder, so the murder would be theoretically impossible.
+This is the notorious puzzle of what would happen if you traveled back in time to kill your grandfather as a young man.
+If your grandfather dies, you’ll never exist to carry out the murder, so the murder would be theoretically impossible.
 Something would have to stop you from successfully completing the hit.

 Neil: But in the future, those in power clearly believe you can kick grandpa downstairs, gouge his eyes out, slit his throat, without consequence.